 We can see that, for an organisation seeking to boost its staff attraction and retention, salary packaging can be a powerful tool.

 If your organisation is not eligible for salary packaging, or you suspect your staffing challenges stem from an internal barrier, a remuneration review is another option.
-Our Business Consultants conduct a comprehensive review of your organisational structure, position descriptions, and salaries; these are then compared to available market data on salaries, including equivalent roles in the sector.
+Our advisors conduct a comprehensive review of your organisational structure, position descriptions, and salaries; these are then compared to available market data on salaries, including equivalent roles in the sector.
 Importantly, we also reference data on salary expectations amongst members of the workforce to assess your competitiveness as an employer.
 Our findings go into a report for your leadership and board to help them make better informed decisions about future workforce strategy.